tech-equity-justice/tej-app-project/README.md

 ### 1. WHAT TO SUBMIT

-Submit the files you create to complete the 3 levels of tasks (_LEVEL-1 Goal, LEVEL-2 Goal, and LEVEL-3 Goal_) outlined below in the 'PROJECT DETAILS' section.
+Submit the files you create to complete the 3 levels of tasks (_LEVEL-1 Goal, LEVEL-2 Goal, and LEVEL-3 Goal_) outlined below in the [PROJECT DETAILS](#project-details) section.

 The goals do not have to be completed sequentially, e.g. you can start at **LEVEL-1 Goal**, then do **LEVEL-3 Goal** before completing **LEVEL-2 Goal**.